 My backcountry lifestyle initiated me to traditional hunting, an authentic, challenging experience that teaches us what it means to live off the land.
 I partook in camp-based, horseback hunts in the remotest corners of the vast outfitting territory, where one must possess solid bushcraft skills and knowledge of wildlife habits and patterns to succeed and survive.
 Patience, persistence and humility are key and minimal comfort is the rule.

-Over time, the wilderness increasingly identified with my comfort zone.
-My natural instincts revived through the awakening of my senses and confidence eventually settled in.
-The resulting feeling of freedom and empowerment is indescribable, and earned for too long, highly addictive.
+Over time, many of my senses and instincts were revived and the wilderness increasingly identified with my comfort zone.
+The resulting feeling of freedom and empowerment is indescribable and highly addictive when tasted for too long.

 This life changing experience ignited in me a strong sense of proximity and belonging to nature.
-I created YALAKOM to maintain this precious bond by elaborating on my personal encounters with nature and wildlife in wild, rural or urban environments, and reflecting on today’s human-nature interactions.
+I created YALAKOM to maintain this precious bond by elaborating on my personal encounters with nature and wildlife in wild, rural or urban environments, and reflecting on present day human-nature interactions.

 Yalakom is the word for the mountain sheep’s ewe in St’at’imcets, a First Nations dialect of the Salishan languages spoken by the St’at’imc people.
 It is also the name of a river flowing north of Lillooet, a small town situated a few hours drive from the ranch, along the scenic Fraser River Canyon.